-Combined science is compulsory if you do not opt for separate sciences.
+Combined science is suitable for students of all abilities.
 It covers a wide range of topics from biology, chemistry and physics.
-It is a double award qualification leading to two GCSE grades and will have a 17 point grading scale, from 9-9, 9-8 through to 2-1, 1-1.
+It is a double award qualification leading to two GCSEs and will have a 17 point grading scale, from 9-9, 9-8 through to 2-1, 1-1.
 You will be expected to carry out 21 set practical experiments and will be tested on your understanding of these in the written examinations.